ICSA

 Note: DNAConnect.Org charges to release birth parent contact information to the adoptee – $50 if your donation is made before a match and $299 if made after a match.
 However, if you provide contact information for a birth family in China, any future match to you through DNAConnect will also be free of fees to you.
 DNAConnect will collect and process SNP/autosomal DNA for any birth family that is located and also stay in contact with them over the next 10 years or longer until a match is made.
 See this Facebook post for a full explanation of DNAConnect's fees.

-Nanchang Project has located 250+ birth parents and matched 50+ adoptees to their families.
-Both Nanchang Project and The Roots of Love add birthparent DNA to GEDmatch through 23Mofang tests completed by birth parents in China.
+The Roots of Love searches in Chongqing only.
+They add birthparent DNA to GEDmatch through 23Mofang tests completed by birth parents.
 All matches are free of charge.

 Chinese Searchers